PratyushBalaji/100-Monkeys/README.md

 The goal is to find the doors which remain open after all the monkeys finish running through the corridor.

-Although the original problem was about 100 monkeys, these solutions are all made to work with corridors of any length.
+Although the original problem was about 100 monkeys, these solutions are intended to work with corridors of any length.

 ## Setup Code